5 Daily Habits That Will Protect Your Puppy from Parvo

 5. Carry your puppy

 As dangerous as it is for vulnerable puppies to go outdoors, there are times when they really need to, like when they need to go to the vet.
-Now, animal clinics or hospitals are considered high-risk places because of the number of animals that go in and out of the establishment.
-That’s why whenever you take your pup to the vet, always carry them and when sitting down, place them on your lap—never allow them to walk on the floor.
+Animal clinics or hospitals are considered high-risk places because of the number of animals that go in and out of the establishment.
+That’s why whenever you take your pup to the vet, always carry them, and when sitting down, place them on your lap—never allow them to walk on the floor.
 Doing so will keep your puppy from picking up Parvo or any other disease-causing pathogen that may be lurking around the area.